-(Re-)Introducing local people to the landscape that surrounds them.
-Working with artists to engage and inspire people with the natural environment of Pendle Hill and create opportunities for all to enjoy it.
+(Re-)Introduced local people to the landscape that surrounds them.
+Worked with artists to engage and inspire people with the natural environment of Pendle Hill and created opportunities for all to enjoy it.

 In-Situ was the lead partner commissioned to deliver The Gatherings as social arts practitioners, experienced in how people connect to place, and based within a stone's throw of the hill in Brierfield.

 In-Situ worked with artists on a diverse range of interdisciplinary projects.
 The programme included:

 - Material Culture Unearthed: a travelling opera performance with Nastassja Simensky and Rebecca Lee, made in response to a community archaeological dig at Malkin Tower Farm, Pendle.

 - Henrietta Armstrong’s permanent yet unobtrusive sculpture 'Summit Stones’ which saw 12 hand-engraved sculptures, each representing a different aspect of the area's fascinating history, hidden atop Pendle Hill.